Sorecchione07435/Debian-OpenStack-Installer/README.md

 ### Unsupported Distros
 - CentOS
 - Fedora
-- OpenSuse
+- OpenSUSE
-- Any distro that is not based on Debian but on Red Hat or OpenSuse (in Red Hat there is another deployment tool Packstack)
+- Any distro that is not based on Debian but on Red Hat or OpenSUSE (in Red Hat there is another deployment tool Packstack)

 ### Minimum requirements